processesjs-com/es6-boilerplate/README.md

 # es6-boilerplate

-Boilerplate for building and deploying ES6 application
+Boilerplate for building and deploying simple ES6 application